drborges/arbor-store/README.md

 # Arbor

-State management made with ❤️.
+Seamless state management made with ❤️.

 # What is it?